Montgomery County Court Records

 Certified death certificate$21.00

-Requests can also be submitted in person (with valid ID) or by mail using the appropriate form — the Birth Certificate Application or Death Certificate Application.
-Mail requests must include the completed and notarized form, a copy of the requester’s ID, payment by check or money order payable to “Montgomery County Clerk”, and a self-addressed stamped envelope.
+You can also submit requests in person (with valid ID) or by mail using the appropriate form — the Birth Certificate Application or the Death Certificate Application.
+Mail requests must include the completed and notarized form, a copy of your ID, payment by check or money order payable to Montgomery County Clerk, and a self-addressed stamped envelope.
 Mailing address: P.O.
 Box 959, Conroe, Texas 77305.

 Montgomery County Probate Court Records